S.M. (patient): Danger appraisal

 In addition to her lack of fear, S.M. shows a lack of a sense of personal space, and experiences virtually no discomfort standing extremely close to strangers, even nose-to-nose with direct eye contact.
-She does understand the concept of personal space, however, and acknowledges that other people need more personal space than she does.
+She does understand the concept of personal space, however, and acknowledges that sometimes, other people need more personal space than she does.

 S.M. has been the victim of numerous acts of crime and traumatic and life-threatening encounters.
 She has been held up at both knifepoint and gunpoint, was almost killed in a domestic violence incident, and has received explicit death threats on multiple occasions.
 Despite the life-threatening nature of many of these situations, S.M. did not exhibit any signs of desperation, urgency, or other behavioral responses that would normally accompany such incidents.
 The disproportionate number of traumatic events in S.M.'s life has been attributed to a combination of her living in a dangerous area filled with poverty, crime, and to a marked impairment on her part of detecting looming threats in her environment and learning to steer clear of potentially dangerous situations.
 S.M. herself has never been convicted of a crime.